jotalanusse/jotalanusse/README.md

 🚀 Some of my main public side projects (_it ain't much, but it's honest work_):
 - [Arduino BadUSB](https://github.com/jotalanusse/arduino-bad-usb) - A cheap and DIY alternative to the Hak5 Rubber Ducky.
+- [SledBuild Remastered](https://github.com/jotalanusse/sledbuild-remastered) - A remake of one of the most creative GMod gamemodes.
 - [The Bartender](https://github.com/jotalanusse/the-bartender) - The best Discord bot for sad people (satire project).
 - [Minety](https://github.com/jotalanusse/minety) - A set of tools and utilities for Minecraft (fun?).